martynbiz/wordpress-vagrant/README.md

 192.168.33.60	blog.vagrant
 ```

+This domain can be changed if preferred.
+See optional changes below.

 ## Optional changes

 Make whatever changes you need to VagrantFile and provision.sh (or leave as is for
 default configuration).
 Below are some recommended/optional changes:

+### Change network IP and/or domain

+The are a couple changes required:

 VagrantFile

-The following is what IP address is assigned to the box.

 ```
-config.vm.network "private_network", ip: "192.168.33.60"
+config.vm.network "private_network", ip: "<new IP address>"
 ```

-It can be left as is, but remember to add blog.vagrant to your /etc/hosts file.
-For example:

-If this domain ought to be different, set in the hosts file and update the Apache
-VirtualHost config in provision.sh too.
+This new IP address must match the IP address in /etc/hosts.

+Also, if changing the domain, find instances of blog.vagrant in provision.sh file
+and change those to the new domain if that has changed too.

+### Seeding database on vagrant up

+Insert posts, pages, categories etc each time so the blog has content to work with
+even if just in development.

 provision.sh

 This script will install wp-cli so we can install and setup our new installation
 from the command line.
-This is also really useful when we `vagrant ssh`.
+This is also a really useful tool when we `vagrant ssh`.

 Ensure these are placed at the end of the shell script: